kmlawson/china-revolutions-mo3337/seminars.md

 **Reading:**

 * SOURCES, 496-527 (in Ch 37)
+    * Early Critiques of the Deng Regime
+        * including works by Wei Jingsheng, Hu Ping, Wang Ruoshui
+    * Assessing the New Policies
+        * including Deng Xiaoping, Chen Yun
+    * New Demands for Change and Democracy
+        * including Fang Lizhi, Li Xiaojiang
+    * The New Authoritarianism
+        * including Wu Jiaxiang, Rong Jian, Yan Jiaqi,
 * Esherick and Wasserstrom, Acting Out Democracy, 835-860
 * Hung, Tiananmen Square: A Political History of Monuments, 84-117
 * Zhao, The Power of Tiananmen, 1-35, 53-78, 79-99, 101-121, 124-141 (Intro, Ch 2-5)